 When you’re done or want to return to your Class Dashboard, hit the Escape key or click the gray X button in the upper right corner.

 Hiding the class progression bar

-Maybe you've already completed Chapter 4 or have found a chapter you're comfortable on and feel the bar is taking too much space on your screen.
+Maybe you've already reached Mastery or maybe you're comfortable where you're at and feel the bar is taking too much space on your screen.
 There are three ways to hide it from your Class Dashboard:

 - In your class settings' Interface section, enable or disable the Show the class progression bar on the Class Dashboard option

 - Click the X in the top right corner of the class progression bar to hide it

 - Click the class progression toggle in the top right corner of the Class Dashboard to show or hide the class progression bar